rasuttmus/Maya-Deformer-Node-Shape-Matching/README.md

 Load plugin:
   * OSX:
-    * The compiler will build the file sampleplugin.bundle,
+    * The compiler will build the file shapeMatchDeformer.bundle,
   * Linux
     * ..
   * Windows
     * ..
   * Open Maya and go to Window -> Settings/Preferences -> Plug-in Manager
-  * Browse for sampleplugin and open.
+  * Browse for shapeMatchDeformer and open.

 Now the helloWorld function can be run from the python terminal by:
   * import maya.cmds as cmds